 Continuing Education Credit Information

-The International Code Council has approved this activity for .65 CEUs in the specialty area of Accessibility.
+The International Code Council has approved this event for .65 CEUs in the specialty area of Accessibility (Preferred Provider No. 1232).

 This course also offers a non-credit continuing education opportunity to construction contractors.
 Credit approval is not being sought in any state with a contractor continuing education requirement.